onqtam/headjack/src/possibilities.md

 # Bookmarks & playlists

 Universal bookmarks - they can have a single repository (your IDM) and work for any type of document from any application.
-They will be persistent and you could even cache the actual contents that a URI points to along with proofs - in case it is no longer hosted by anyone in the future.
+They will be persistent and you could even cache the actual contents that a URI points to along with proofs - in case no one hosts it in the future.

 Your personal knowledge base could be built with something like [Logseq](https://logseq.com/) with URI references to external documents that can be locally cached.
 Looking up the discussion/commentary for a resource with a URI would be just 1 click away.